When Is a Dog Considered a Senior?

 Senior Dog Treats

 Reward your older-and-wiser furry friend for being on their best behavior with wholesome, delicious treats!
-A no-brainer when it comes to getting your dog's tail wagging, soft dog treats are ideal for senior dogs because of their texture.
+A no-brainer when it comes to getting your dog's tail wagging, natural dog treats are ideal for senior dogs.
+Look for options that are highly digestible, low in fat, and made without any preservatives, artificial colors, or artificial flavors to boost your senior dog’s well-being!

-Many dog treats for older dogs can be broken apart for quick rewarding.
-From teaching your dog a new command using tasty treats to simply offering them a smaller-sized snack, breakable senior dog treats are a convenient choice that will leave both of you smiling.
-Plus, they are the perfect size and texture for pressing into fillable toys.
+Many dog treats for older dogs can be broken apart for quick rewarding, too.
+From teaching your dog a new command using tasty treats to simply offering them a smaller-sized snack, breakable dog treats are a convenient choice that will leave both of you smiling.

 Super Seniors

-As time goes by, the loving bond between pet parents and senior dogs only grows stronger.
-We hope our helpful information on when a dog is considered a senior, along with guidance on how to make an old dog happy, allows you to form a closer connection with your furry friend—making them as joyful as they make you!
+As time goes by, the loving bond between pet parents and their dogs only grows stronger—no matter when that dog is considered a senior!
+Now that you’ve learned how old a senior dog is and gotten ideas for how to make an old dog happy, you’re on your way to forming a closer connection with your furry friend—making them as joyful as they make you!

 Sources